Monday, December 21, 2020

 A diplomat (Gregory Peck) discovers that his son was switched at birth with the spawn of Satan.
 When one of the priests involved in the deception recants years later and tries to make amends by confessing his sins to the diplomat, the diplomat is initially skeptical.
 When people start dying under mysterious circumstances he slowly comes around to the notion.
 When his wife (Lee Remick) is killed he becomes a believer and with the help of a journalist (David Warner) decides to try and take care of the problem himself.

 Like all films that deal with Satanic issues, THE OMEN offers up a vast conspiracy of people working together for evil--knowing nods, subtle glances, all but winking at each other as they effortlessly work together to complete complicated plans.
 I think this encourages the viewer to lose themselves to something much bigger than themselves, or at least the idea of something much bigger.
-THE OMEN is very much a story of faith, but rather than faith in something better it instead plays upon the faith of something worse.
-Evil with a big supernatural 'E' is real in the world of THE OMEN, but THE OMEN's faith of evil is stylized enough to simplify one's response to it.
-Since one cannot relate the events in THE OMEN in the real world it is easier to go along with the "what if" scenario it puts forth.
+THE OMEN is very much a story of faith, but rather than faith in something better, it instead plays upon the faith of something worse.
+Evil with a big supernatural 'E' is real in the world of THE OMEN, but THE OMEN's faith in evil is stylized enough to simplify one's response to it.
+Since one cannot relate the events in THE OMEN in the real world, it is easier to go along with the "what if" scenario it puts forth.

 Shots like these work best in widescreen presentations

 The story is nominally constructed so that one can take it either as a supernatural thriller or a story of a man undone by a series of coincidences.
-Gregory Peck at some point becomes convinced that his son is, in fact, the spawn of Satan, and the fact that this feels organic to the story and not unbelievable is a testament to the fine film-making at work.
+Gregory Peck at some point, becomes convinced that his son is, in fact, the spawn of Satan, and the fact that this feels organic to the story and not unbelievable is a testament to the fine filmmaking at work.
 That said, you can't truly take the film two ways.
-Oh, I suppose if you weren't paying attention too hard it would stand, but if you look at it closely the film unequivocally plays its hand as a supernatural film.
-If the filmmakers really wanted to try and sell the "maybe it was all in Gregory Peck's head" angle they needed to clearly show his point of view during the scenes of coincidence, i.e. the supernatural goings on.
+Oh, I suppose if you weren't paying attention too hard it would stand, but if you look at it closely, the film unequivocally plays its hand as a supernatural film.
+If the filmmakers really wanted to try and sell the "maybe it was all in Gregory Peck's head" angle, they needed to clearly show his point of view during the scenes of coincidence, i.e., the supernatural goings on.
 When the nanny is instructed by the hound of Hell to hang herself to make room for Mrs. Baylock, this occurs with no one else around.
 The possibility that the nanny was simply having a psychotic break is not seriously entertained due to the presence of tense music during the exchange.
 Maybe it's best not to think too hard about it.

 While primarily all about the spawn of Satan, the film does touch on a few other themes.
 For instance, Lee Remick grows to feel that the son is not hers and does not to want to be around him.
 I'm sure every parent has had feelings of this sort at one point or another about their children, but it is usually in the heat of the moment and once calmed down things go back to normal.
 Remick's character comes to feel this way over time with no real "reason".
 This could be a symptom of depression, but the film doesn't dwell on this aspect.
 Ultimately, it's too bad that Remick is not used much beyond what these few sentences set up, and in the end her role is underdeveloped.

-This was not the first movie that ever scared me silly* but was one of the first, and it scared me silly without my actually having seen it.
+This was not the first movie that ever scared me silly*, but was one of the first, and it scared me silly without my actually having seen it.
 When I was quite young someone told me the story of the film and it gave me nightmares that night.
 I woke up convinced that there was a line on my pillow and that my head was going to be cut off.
 I was six so I am going to cut myself some slack.

 When I did see the movie proper several years later it was on a crappy Beta rental.
 I greatly enjoyed that first viewing and have consciously or not spent the rest of my life collecting it on home video.
 I think I've bought this movie more than any other: I bought it on VHS, I bought it on laserdisc, letterboxed for the first time though the print was beat up and featured distracting splice marks**.
 I bought it again on laserdisc, this time remastered with Jerry Goldsmith's score isolated in stereo on the analog channels.
 There was extra music that was mixed out of the final mix and the splice marks were reduced.
 Then I bought the four-disc DVD box set from a number of years ago.
-I was pretty sure that the DVD box set was going to be it, but then it was released again with a new transfer and new extras, so I got it once more.
+I was pretty sure the DVD box set was going to be it, but it was reissued with a new transfer and extras, so I got it again.
 At that point surely I was old enough to be able resist buying the movie yet again, right?
 What could they possibly add to make me want to buy it again?

 ** I know the damage I'm talking about is not truly a splice mark.
 It's just what it looks like.
 What I think the damage is a result of the film (negative?) being pulled too hard which left stress damage.
 Mind you this is just a guess.
 Here's an example.
 I had to pull it from one of the older SD special features.
 I added the arrows.